Should the financial picture be different for you and me as preppers? We have different priorities for our lives than the majority of society.

 Mike believes prepping should simply be the common sense things we do as part of our way of life.
 His no nonsense approach made a lot of sense to me.

 Here’s a summary of some key points.

 - In a preparedness situation, cash is king.

 - Stock up on food, water and other needed survival supplies.

 - Be ready to barter if necessary.

 As Mike put it, there’s a time to go sailing and a time to stay tied to the dock.

 Don’t let yourself get overwhelmed if you don’t have all the preps you believe you should have.
 Start small and keep adding to your sstock of supplies.

-Don’t be rattled by the jumpy stock market, what’s going on in Greece, or whatever else the news media sensationalizes.
+Don’t be rattled by a jumpy stock market, what’s going on in Europe, or whatever else the news media sensationalizes.
 Take care of yourself first.
 After all, isn’t that what prepping is about?

 After our conversation aired, one of my readers asked a great question which I wish I’d have asked Mike.
 She wanted to know what happens to credit card debt when things collapse.
 I can’t say how he would have answered, since he was reluctant to consider so-called doomsday scenarios.